 The Vermont Department of Health Laboratory (VDHL) is utilizing the ThermoFisher KingFisher Flex testing platform for SARS-CoV-2 testing.
-In mid-May, VDHL acquired a second Kingfisher from the vendor and is seeking to procure a third as the initial instrument needs to be returned to EEE/West Nile mosquito testing program in late June.
-This will provide VDHL with two dedicated high throughput instruments for testing this summer and into the Fall for a maximum daily testing capacity of 870 specimens, provided VDHL continues to have a steady flow of reagents and other consumables.
-VDHL partners in SARS-CoV-2 testing with the University of Vermont Medical Center and Larner College of Medicine (UVMMC).
+In mid-May, VDHL acquired a second Kingfisher from the vendor and procured a third as the initial instrument needs to be returned to EEE/West Nile mosquito testing program in mid-July This will provide VDHL with two dedicated high throughput instruments for testing this summer and into the Fall for a maximum daily testing capacity of 870 specimens, provided VDHL continues to have a steady flow of reagents and other consumables.
+VDHL partners in SARS-CoV-2 testing with the University of Vermont Medical Center and Larner College of Medicine (UVMMC) and has a contract to ensure any overflow testing from the VDHL can be processed at UVMMC or shipped to reference labs.
 UVMMC is also scaling up testing capacity by acquiring a Roche Cobas 6800 instrument.
-This is expected to be delivered and installed by mid-July 2020 and can test approximately 750 specimens in an 8-hour shift.
+This is expected to be delivered and installed by late-July or early August 2020 and can test approximately 750 specimens in an 8-hour shift.